 - Address

-Jadavpur University (JU) in India has introduced QR codes on each degree certificate.
+Jadavpur University (JU) in India has introduced QR Codes on each degree certificate.
 This serves as a security feature to make it difficult to duplicate certificates.

-โThe QR codes on the certificate will contain all the necessary data of the student.
-It will contain the date of degree awarded, the registration number, the department, acquired marks and all the other necessary data.
-This is to prevent distribution of any fake certificateโ โ Satyaki Bhattacharyya, Controller of Examinations (as reported in DNA article)
+The QR Codes on the certificate will contain all the necessary data of the student.
+It will contain the date of degree awarded, the registration number, the department, acquired marks, and all the other necessary data.
+This is to prevent distribution of any fake certificate

 Whatsapp, the most popular messaging app in India, recently launched Whatsapp Web.
 The app is accessible only by scanning a QR Code.